nashios/nashios/documentation/build-instructions.md

 ## Final notes

-When there are updates to the code you won't need to go through the whole process again, just run through the `install` and `run` steps.
+When there are updates to the code you won't need to go through the whole process again, just run through the `install`, `image` and `run` steps.
 You will rarely need to compile the `toolchain` again, these are specific cases and you will know if you need to recompile.